robertlair-lifequest/lifequest-codechallenge/README.md

 This exercise is purposefully vague.
 Use your best judgements in coding and design decisions.
 The actual result isn’t what is important here, but rather we are looking for you to show off some of your skills.
 Feel free to show off as much as you want.

-Step 1) Clone the source code repository from GitHub (you should have been emailed an invite to the repository)  https://github.com/robertlair-lifequest/christiancharles-codechallenge
+Step 1) Clone this source code repository with Git

 Step 2) Get Angular web application running.
 The application resides in the folder “web”